metal-stack/gardener/docs/proposals/32-version-classification-lifecycles.md

 ## Considered Alternatives

+Beside from the proposed approach we considered multiple alternatives or variations of approaches.
+The most notable candidates are described below.

 ### Consequent Continuation of Current Approach

 The first idea was to just extend the current API by adding further fields for the classification stages: